 Regulatory agencies, HTA bodies and payers all play key roles in enabling people to access new drugs.
 This includes approving and assessing the quality, safety and efficacy of medicines (regulators); reviewing clinical and cost effectiveness of medicines compared with standard treatment (HTA bodies); and ensuring access to healthcare and support for people with neurodegenerative disease (payers).
 The outputs from most IMI projects might have relevance for regulatory, HTA and payer settings.
 Timely and effective engagement with these stakeholders is therefore crucial to ensure their requirements are included in the evidence development strategy to support new treatments.
 This is particularly relevant in the area of neurodegenerative disease, for which despite high levels of research investment, there remains a lack of effective treatments.

 Alongside the Working Group, Neuronet has developed a decision tool to support the projects to identify the key opportunities to engage with EU regulatory and HTA agencies at key timepoints during the development of an ‘asset’.
 The Working Group interactions are expected to provide further insight into the individual needs of projects.
-It is expected that as these interactions progress, the tool will be updated and tailored to reflect the projects’ specific needs for regulatory, HTA and payer interactions.

 Data that is gathered in clinical research studies and during the delivery of “real-world” care includes simple variables such as age, gender and BMI (body mass index) as well as more complex data such as blood test results, cognitive assessments, medical imaging and genetic data.
 This is sensitive information which requires a high level of protection to ensure it is not unnecessarily disclosed, as loss or misuse of health data can expose patients to substantial social and personal harm.
 Consequently, protecting patient data is a core value in healthcare, linked to the fundamental human right to privacy enshrined in the 1948 United Nations Universal Declaration of Human Rights.
 Moreover, respecting patient privacy also shows respect for patient autonomy – a prerequisite for trust between patients and healthcare providers, and between participants and clinical researchers.